-After this Dhyanyogi continued to live in near seclusion, but that changed when his heart urged him to try to reach as many people as possible.
+After this Dhyanyogi continued to live in near seclusion, but that changed when his guru appeared to him in meditation and his heart urged him to go out in public and reach spiritual seekers.

 I had the intense desire to help as many people as possible.
 I remembered my suffering when all I wanted was peace and the answers to ‘Who am I?’ and ‘What is death?’
 I felt compassion for others who wanted to find the Truth.

 Even though he taught that spiritual progress is all that really matters in life, Shri Dhyanyogi could never ignore suffering.
-Whether feeding people, caring for cows, or helping beloved villagers regain their eyesight, Dhyanyogiji’s pure love and devotion to the welfare of humankind changed the hearts of the people whose lives he touched.
+In India, he helped people by providing food and water at times of famine and drought, feeing their cows, building a school and hospital and organizing annual eye surgery camps.
+Dhyanyogiji’s pure love and devotion to the welfare of humankind changed the hearts of the people whose lives he touched.